-The Oregon State Beavers men’s basketball team opened their 2024 season with an 80-57 win over the Utah Tech Trailblazers at Gill Coliseum.
+The Oregon State Beavers men’s basketball team opened their 2024 season with an 80-57 win over the Utah Tech Trailblazers at Gill Coliseum on Monday night.

 By the end of the first half the Beavers had almost doubled the Trailblazers points scored in the paint.
-They were scoring 26, while Utah State only acquired 14.
+They were scoring 26, while Utah Tech only acquired 14.

 Fallah would continue his momentum and continue scoring from under the basket.
 He led the Beavers with 10 points and an 83% field goal percentage.